Start page

 Photo from [BRUYAKO I.V., SAMOYLOVA T.L.
 (Ed.)
 2013: Table.
 22-1].

 In particular, V. Abayev, developing on Lommel's idea of the existence of an Iranian language group, i.e., a special "Scythian" language (which supposedly was split into the Ossetic, Sogdian, Alan, and other languages), compiled "the Scythian vocabulary" (ABAYEV V.I.
 1979).
 His goal was to restore the said "Scythian" language, therefore he added to the Black Sea epigraphy the names and words that have, in his opinion, something to do with the Scythians.
 The conducted studies allow us to state that neither Scythian nor Sarmatian languages, as a uniform for the entire population of the Northern Black Sea region, ever existed, and our task is not the restoration of non-existent languages, but only the determination of the ethnic composition of the population of the Northern Black Sea region, collectively called the Sarmatians.
 The solution to this problem can be helped by analysis of epigraphic material available in the works of Abayev, Petrov, Harmatta, Alemany (ALEMANY AGUSTI.
-2000), Justi (A. JUSTI FERDINAND.
+2000), Justi (JUSTI FERDINAND.
 1895), who mainly used the data of Academician V.V.
-Latyshev (1855-1921).
-All the collected material was broken up as far as possible into two massifs related to the Scythian and Sarmatian times, composed Scythian and Sarmatian onomasticons.
-When composing them, it was found that most researchers include in their collections mostly words that can be deciphered by means of the Ossetian, Old Iranian languages, and the Avesta language, being sure of the development of the Ossetian from Scythian and Sarmatian.
+Latyshev (LATYSCHEV BASILIUS.
+1885-1901).
+For this purpose, all the collected material was divided, as far as possible, into two massifs dating back to the Scythian and Sarmatian times, which made up the Scythian and Sarmatian onomasticons (both are under reconstruction).
+When compiling them, it was discovered that most researchers include in their samples mainly words that can be deciphered using Ossetian, old Iranian languages, and the Avesta language, based on the belief that Ossetian developed from Scythian and Sarmatian.
 In addition, they included the names of kings of Abkhazia, Iberia, Colchis of Ossetian origin, and other names that have nothing to do with the Sarmatians.
-For this reason, such samples are not representative, therefore they give a preconceived notion about the ethnic composition of the entire Sarmatian community.
-Having the best options, we will not take into account the lexicon of the Avesta, which is often taken by Abaev and other specialists as an argument in favor of the existence of such a word in Ossetian as well.
-The formation of primary Iranian languages (dialects) occurred long before the Scythian times and the writing of the Avesta.
-Its language should be unknown to us Iranian language, but not all-Iranian, as the experts obviously suggested.
-Therefore we will involve modern Iranian languages – Ossetian, Kurdish, Afghan, and others – that have preserved their ancient lexical fund to a large extent to explain the meaning of names.
-In addition to them, Turkic, Germanic, Baltic, and Finno-Ugric languages and the languages of the peoples of the Caucasus will also be involved.
+For this reason, such samples are not representative and therefore give a biased idea of the ethnic composition of the entire Sarmatian community.
+If there are better options, there is no point in taking into account the vocabulary of the Avesta, which is often used by Abaev and other specialists as an argument in favor of the existence of a similar word in Ossetian.
+The formation of primary Iranian languages (dialects) occurred long before Scythian times and the writing of the Avesta.
+Its language must be some Iranian language unknown to us, and not at all a common Iranian language, as the mentioned experts obviously assumed.
+Based on this, to explain the meaning of names, modern Iranian languages were used – Ossetian, Kurdish, Afghan, and others, which have largely preserved their ancient lexical fund.
+In doubtful and difficult cases, Turkic, Germanic, Baltic, and Finno-Ugric languages, and the languages of the peoples of the Caucasus were also used.

-Thus, we are convinced that the Sarmatians cannot be identified with any particular ethnic group, but the possibility of the presence of people of Hurrian-Hittite origin among the Sarmatians, as one of the well-known experts suggested (NADEL BENYAMIN, 1978) is very doubtful.
+In other words the Sarmatians cannot be identified with any particular ethnic group, but the possibility of the presence of people of Hurrian-Hittite origin among the Sarmatians, as one of the well-known experts suggested (NADEL BENYAMIN, 1978) is very doubtful.
 In any case, there is reason to conclude that Sauromatians and Sarmatians are completely different categories.
 If one can speak of the former, following Herodotus, as a certain ethnic group, then this cannot be said for sure about the Sarmatians.
-The presence of Adyghe tribes in the composition of the population of the Northern Black Sea region in the Kytho-Sarmatian time is mentioned in the section "Cimmerians".
+The presence of Adyghe tribes in the composition of the population of the Northern Black Sea region in the Scythiam-Sarmatian time is mentioned in the section "Cimmerians".

-The obtained quantitative correlation of languages with the help of which the names were deciphered in no way reflects the mosaic of the ethnic composition of the Sarmatians.
-On the one hand, there may be names on the list that do not have any relation to the Sarmatians, and on the other hand, the obtained ratios can to a certain extent speak only of the ethnic composition of the ruling elite, since some tribes in tribal unions occupied the leading position.
-Such names could be prestigious, fashionable, borrowed more often than others.
-It can be added that rich foreign merchants could often than the local population be buried with expensive tombstones in the form of stone slabs and with carved names, and this also distorted the general picture of the ethnic composition of the population of the Northern Black Sea Region.
-The ethnic diversity of the population here was further intensified after the arrival of the Goths and the subsequent invasion of the Huns, which led to the Great Migration of Nations.
-All this we will bear in mind when considering the analysis.
+The resulting quantitative ratio of the languages with which the names were deciphered in no way reflects the mosaic of the ethnic composition of the Sarmatians.
+On the one hand, the list may contain names that have nothing to do with the Sarmatians, and on the other, the resulting correlations can, to a certain extent, only speak about the ethnic composition of the ruling elite, since some tribes occupied a dominant position in the tribal unions.
+Such names could be prestigious, fashionable, and borrowed more often than others.
+To this, we can add that visiting rich merchants, more often than the local population, could be buried with expensive tombstones in the form of stone slabs and with names carved on them, and this also distorted the overall picture of the ethnic composition of the population of the Northern Black Sea region.
+The ethnic diversity of the population here intensified even more after the arrival of the Goths and the subsequent invasion of the Huns, which led to the Great Migration of Peoples.
+We will keep all this in mind when considering the analysis data.

-The correlation between the deciphered names to a certain extent confirms the assumption about the Savromats as the ancestors of modern Hungarians.
-Of the names of a representative sample, 16 can be explained using the Hungarian language, i.e. the presence of Hungarians among the Sarmatians is undoubted, but they did not play a big role in the socio-political life of Sarmatia.
-If we talk about the quantitative correlation between other peoples in the Northern Black Sea Coast, we should admit that the presence of the Iranian element here has significantly increased in comparison with the Scythian period.
-Iranian-speaking must have been at least a third of all Sarmatians.
-It is difficult to judge the correlation of individual ethnic groups within the Iranian community since so many names can be deciphered with the help of several Iranian languages.
-The names are more or less clearly interpreted with the help of the Ossetian and Kurdish languages, to a lesser extent – with the help of the Afghan, but it should be taken into account that the ancestors of the Mazandarans, Baluchis, and Talyshis could also be present in the Black Sea region.
-Most of all among the Iranians (perhaps more than one-third) was supposed to be the ancestors of Ossetians (12% of all Sarmatians), Kurds – half as many.
+The ratio between the deciphered names to a certain extent confirms the assumption of the Sauromatians as the ancestors of modern Hungarians.
+Of the names of the representative sample, 18 can be explained using the Hungarian language, i.e. the presence of Hungarians among the Sarmatians is undeniable, but they did not play a big role in the socio-political life of Sarmatia.
+If we talk about the quantitative ratio between other peoples in the Northern Black Sea region, then it should be recognized that the presence of the Iranian element here has increased significantly compared to the Scythian period.
+It is difficult to judge the relation between individual ethnic groups within the Iranian community since about 15% of all supposed glosses of Iranian origin can be deciphered using several Iranian languages.
+But even if they can be classified as Ossetian, there will not be more of them than Kurdish ones.
+The Kurds, who formed the core of the Bosporan kingdom, undoubtedly prevailed among all Iranians.

-Apparently, the relative amount of the Bulgar population in the Black Sea area has decreased noticeably.
-Judging by the deciphered names, the Bulgars among the Sarmatians numbered approximately 16%.
-In addition, the presence of another Turkic ethnos is noticeable, since 11 names (4.8%) can be deciphered by Turkic languages.
-Perhaps, these were tribes of the Kipchak-Kumans, the ancestors of modern Karachais, Balkarians, and Kumyks.
-However, judging by Jordan's remark that "the settlements of the Bulgars stretch over the Pontic Sea," we can assume that they constituted a significant part of the population of the Black Sea area, and the relatively small representation of the Bulgarian names in the onomastics can testify that the Bulgars, being the already settled people, were subordinate to more militant nomadic tribes.
-This is evidenced by the expression "Epir Asem" (we are the Asses), common among the elderly Chuvashes (YEGOROV GENNADIY.
+Apparently, the relative number of the Bulgar population in the Black Sea region decreased significantly compared to Scythian times.
+In addition, the presence of another Turkic element is noticeable.
+Perhaps these were tribes of the Kipchak-Kumans, the ancestors of the modern Karachais, Balkars, and Kumyks.
+However, judging by Jordan’s remark that “the settlements of the Bulgars stretch over the Pontic Sea,” we can assume that they constituted a significant part of the population of the Black Sea region, and the relatively small representation of Bulgar names in the onomasticon may indicate that the Bulgars as already the sedentary people were subordinate to more warlike nomadic tribes.
+This is evidenced by the expression “Epir assem” (we are aces), common among the elderly Chuvash (YEGOROV GENNADIY.
 1993: 28).
-Obviously, the Bulgars were part of a tribal union headed by Asses, which can be understood as Ossetians.
+Obviously, the Bulgars, being part of the Bosporan kingdom, considered themselves to be its full-fledged members and used their generalized name for self-identification originated from Kurd. asê "fortified, impregnable".

 When considering the ethnic composition of the Northern Black Sea Region, we should take into account the fact that the intensification of trade and personal contacts between the leadership of the various ethnic groups of the Pontic Region, the Balkans, the Caucasus (secured by the supremacy of the Sarmatians and the Bosporus state), led not only to a certain confusion of the population in large cities but also to the borrowing of proper names.
 For example, the children of the Byzantine commander Ardabur Aspar (Ardabur Jr., Patritsius, and Hermanarich) had clearly the names of different origins.
 Jordanes evidence of direct borrowing names: